FelGlueck/Climbing_ML/Coding/README.md

 When executed, the procedure will process all dataset within 'clean_datasets/class_clean_datasets'.
 It will perform a hyperparameter optimization for each dataset and then evaluate the model with the best found parameters.

-For each experiment a result file and a log file is created in the 'Logs' folder
+For each experiment a result file (.csv) and a log file (.txt) is created in the 'Logs' folder

 ### ML models